SamWilsn/writing/taint/index.md

     // Place a constant byte into memory. mstore(0, 0xAB)

-    // Read a value from storage, place it into memory. let from_storage := sload(0)
+    // Read a value from storage, place it into memory.
+This
+    // taints memory offsets 1 through 32 inclusive.
+    let from_storage := sload(0)
     mstore(1, from_storage)